Breaking Barriers

 Live Captioning (CART), One Accessibility Accommodation Serving Multiple Communities

 Live captioning accommodates not only the communities of the deaf and hard of hearing but also those with auditory processing disorder, ADHD, dyslexia, English language learners, those who speak English as a second language, and more.
-Open and closed captions also aids those without disabilities in cases of noise disruption, poor-sound environments, and in scenarios where content must be viewed in silence.
+Open and closed captioning aids those without disabilities in cases of noise disruption, poor-sound environments, and in scenarios where content must be viewed in silence.
 It is proven that accurate, high-quality captioning reinforces content retention and improves reading levels in all ages, early youth to adulthood, and countries with the highest reading scores are the same countries with the highest captioning consumers.

 For some, their disability has given them a strength that empowers them every day, yet they will not self-identify unless they feel safe enough to do so.
 When an accommodation, like closed captioning, that serves multiple disabilities is integrated from the beginning, it shows genuine thoughtfulness in creating a space that welcomes everyone without shining a light on anyone.